hpc/dcp/README.md

 ===
 The purpose of dcp is to perform file copy operations on extremely large file trees and multi-petabyte files.
-Files are chunked and copied using a distributed, asyncronous, and autonomous by node, algorithm.
+Files are chunked and copied using a distributed, asyncronous, and autonomous by node algorithm.

 Using a filesystem that benefits from heavy parallel reads and writes is recommended (Such as Lustre or PanFS).
 This program is designed for a